Download This Sample

 To download this worksheet, click the button below to signup for free (it only takes a minute) and you'll be brought right back to this page to start the download!

 Sign Me Up

-Harvest festival observed by the Pilgrims at Plymouth.
+It is a harvest festival observed by Americans and Canadians.
 Americans also trace the Thanksgiving holiday to a 1621 celebration at the Plimoth Plantation, where the settlers held a harvest feast after a successful growing season.
 The Pilgrims celebrated at Plymouth for three days after their first harvest in 1621.

 See the fact file below for more information on the History of Thanksgiving or alternatively, you can download our 21-page History of Thanksgiving worksheet pack to utilise within the classroom or home environment.